DefineRust/dBlacklist/README.md

             added == true if it was added, false if it was removed.

-CREDITS: https://github.com/Kaiseriscool for SQL support.
+Credits: https://github.com/Kaiseriscool for SQL support.